Introduction

 • Contractual early retirement pension (AFP)

-Providing the employee fulfils the detailed requirements, this scheme gives them the right to a contractual pension from their 62nd birthday.
+Providing the employee fulfils the defined requirements, this scheme gives them the right to a contractual pension from their 62nd birthday.
 For more detailed information on the AFP scheme (in Norwegian only), see https://www.afp.no/soker/vilkar-for-afp/.

 In addition, all employees of Eika Boligkreditt are covered by personal insurance (including collective life and accident insurance as well as travel insurance) and health insurance.